Apple Podcasts Subscriptions lets you turn listeners into paying supporters by providing early access and exclusive episodes to your fans.

 Step 1.
 Create a Free Account on RSS.com

-If you already have an RSS.com account, you will still need to join the Apple Podcasters Program.
+If you already have an RSS.com account with at least one episode published, you will still need to join the Apple Podcasters Program.
 Click here to jump to that step, or simply scroll down to Step 2.

 How to set up an RSS.com account: